 This option might be the best option ever as no income is better and more stable than passive income.
 However, before anything else, let’s first clear things come.

 What is the difference between active and passive income?

 As the terms suggest themselves, active income refers to receiving funds by actively working while passive income refers to receiving funds with little or no effort at all once you have all set.

-The best sources of passive income are creating online courses, writing a book and selling it, creating and monetizing a blog, etc. If you want to find out more passive income sources then check out this article that covers that topic in specific.
+The best sources of passive income are creating online courses, writing a book and selling it, creating and monetizing a blog, etc. Speaking of that, if you want to become a travel blogger then here you will find all the necessary guides.

 Start Your Own Business